The New FDA Labeling Rules are Here

 We've been waiting, and now it's official: The FDA has revamped nutrition labels.
 If you're wondering about the details of what's involved and when and how it affects you, here's the scoop.

 Initially, the rules were such that businesses have until July 26, 2018 to comply with the new FDA labeling rules.
 But manufacturers with less than $10 million in annual food sales get an extra year to comply (until July 26, 2019).
-These will be revised as the FDA publishes new compliance dates.
+With the current proposal (as of September 29, 2017), smaller manufacturers will have until January 1, 2021 to comply, while larger businesses will have until January 1, 2020.

 EDIT (August 10, 2016): We've set up the new formats and they're now available to everyone!
 You can change to the new format under the Label Type dropdown menu on the Label page of any recipe - any of the "New" formats.